hzhu16/git-novice/_episodes/02-setup.md

 >

-Dracula also has to set his favorite text editor, following this table:
+Dracula also has to set his **favorite text editor**, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|